dasheck0/qraft/scripts/README.md

 # Release Scripts

-This directory contains scripts for managing releases of the qreate CLI tool.
+This directory contains scripts for managing releases of the qraft CLI tool.

 ## Release Script (`release.js`)